Why Become a Certified Management Accountant?

 Wiley CMAexcel Review Course: This is the only official exam preparation materials for the CMA exam endorsed by the IMA.
 The Platinum package includes unlimited access to 66 hours of video instruction, official IMA Learning System Textbooks, more than 5500 multiple choice questions, and more than 120 essay prompts until you pass the exam.

 In order to sit for the CMA exam, candidates will need to invest around a thousand dollars up front, not counting for study materials.
-For members with professional status designation, usually this refers to accounting practitioners with several years of experience, the CMA program fee will total $250 for the CMA Entrance Fee and $415 per part for the Exam Fee (for a total of $830).
-Students and academics are granted a slight discount to sit for the CMA, with the entrance fee costing $188 and the exam costing $311 per part (for a total of $622).
+For people with an IMA membership and professional status designation (usually this refers to accounting practitioners with several years of experience) the CMA program fee will total $250 for the CMA entrance fee and $415 per part for the Exam Fee (for a total of $830).
+Students and academics are granted a slight discount to sit for the CMA, with the one time entrance fee costing $188 and the exam costing $311 per part (for a total of $622).
 This is in addition to any IMA membership fees that must be paid annually and any review or study materials that you purchase.
 The typical CMA review package will also cost anywhere between $700-$1700, with the Wiley official Platinum Package costing $1440.
 It also might be good to note that your IMA membership can get you discounts on hundreds of hours of continuing education and, since you'll need around 30 hours of conintuing education every year, that could end up being a very big deal.

 Career & Salary